akuklev/LiterateKotlin/README.md

 ## Unquoted literals
 In Kotlin, trailing functional arguments enjoy special syntax: `a.map({ println(it) })` is simply `a.map { println(it) }`.
 Trailing `String` arguments (in general, `AdditionalContext.()-> String<INTERPOLATION_STYLE>`) deserve special syntax too.
-Unquoted literals begin with a left-flanking `~` followed by a whitespace or a line break.
-They end just before the next line with an indentation level less or equal to that of the line the literal starts.
+We suggest unquoted literals should begin with a left-flanking `~` followed by a whitespace or a line break.
+They end by the next line of indentation level less or equal to that of the line the literal starts.
 Line breaks can be `\`-escaped, `\{…}`-syntax used for type-based (e.g. `String<SQL>`) JSR 430-like safe interpolation.

 ```kotlin
 fun greet(name : String)
   println~ Hello, \{name}!
 ```

-Those also work nicely with property lists:
+This approach also works nicely with property lists:

 ```kotlin
 address: Address